staffier/Karate-Demo-Project/README.md

 This is a simple demo project designed to help folks learn to use Karate for both client- & server-side testing, as well as load/performance testing.

+For details around using Karate on both the client & server side, as well as for performance testing, drill down into the [`/src/test/java`](https://github.com/staffier/Karate-Demo-Project/tree/main/src/test/java) sub-folders.

 ## jbang

 Before you get started, I recommend installing [`jbang`](https://www.jbang.dev).
 Once installed, I further recommend you install `karate` as a local command-line application (replace `RELEASE` with the Karate version you're working with, e.g. `1.0.1`):